jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### Summary

 We are on a mission to truly understand politics, economics, and the ideologies we follow.
 To place those topics alongside physics, astronomy, and the other sciences where accurate predictions are boring we've emulated the lessons life has had to learn over the years as it ventured over this ever changing planet.
-We learned the laws of physics, chemistry, and geology so we understand how they mold Earth and create the rules of the gameboard all lifeforms must play on to survive.
+We learned the laws of physics, chemistry, and geology so we understand how they mold Earth and create the rules of the gameboard all life forms must play on to survive.

 Life is a faceless thing.
-It only wants to grow and stay alive.
-Lifeforms are short-term applications of life.
+It only wants to grow and stay alive. life forms are short-term applications of life.
 Since species cannot change their form they are masked in a sense, because although they have life's burning desire to survive, they cannot change their form or instincts.
-And alas, since the environment in which they live is always changing, life needs review its masked players often.
-Lifeforms have a limited shelf-life as life needs to find players that better fit the available resources.
+And alas, since the environment in which they live is always changing, life needs review its masked players often. life forms have a limited shelf-life as life needs to find players that better fit the available resources.

 Importantly, even though species have a burning desire to survive, they do not play against each other.
-In the grand scheme, every lifeform depends on another for survival.
-Life, and therefore lifeforms, are really playing against entropy.
-The law of physics that sucks the heat and energy away from all things, living and dead.
-Lifeforms must collect enough energy to stay ahead of entropy's wrath or life, via evoluion, finds another species to play the game.
+In the grand scheme, every life form depends on another for survival.
+Life, and therefore life forms, are really playing against entropy.
+The law of physics that sucks the heat and energy away from all things, living and dead. life forms must collect enough energy to stay ahead of entropy's wrath or life, via evoluion, finds another species to play the game.

-Lifeforms work together inside ecosystems.
+life forms work together inside ecosystems.
 The place where individuals can master a sliver of resource collection to contribute to the war against entropy.
-The balancing act of ecosystems keeps lifeforms playing to win, as any slackers will face near immediate competition.
+The balancing act of ecosystems keeps life forms playing to win, as any slackers will face near immediate competition.
 If a individual tree refuses to keep growing, others will and capture the sunlight for themselves.
 If all the individuals that make up the trees species cannot win enough available water and sunlight, the species is replaced with someone else.

 The laws of evolution state life will venture out into the unknown, and the fittest will survive.
-Slowly this means lifeforms adapt from masses into specialized niches, as did Darwin's Finches on the Galapagos islands.
-Widespread expansion of a species will inevitably lead to adaptation of that species into new lifeforms.
-Lifeform expansion and adaptation is a recurring theme in the story of evolution.
+Slowly this means life forms adapt from masses into specialized niches, as did Darwin's Finches on the Galapagos islands.
+Widespread expansion of a species will inevitably lead to adaptation of that species into new life forms. life form expansion and adaptation is a recurring theme in the story of evolution.

 Key to this understanding is that evolution is deaf, dumb, and mute.
-While life is open to creating any kind of lifeform, evolution only wants the winners.
+While life is open to creating any kind of life form, evolution only wants the winners.
 There's no way of briding evolution.
-Evolution does not understand any language, see any lifeform, or listen to any stories.
+Evolution does not understand any language, see any life form, or listen to any stories.
 Evolution cannot select the players on the gameboard according to anything other its adaptations effectiveness to harness resources.
 Cold climates need insulation.
 Hot ones need cooling.
-The lifeforms that harvest and use resources the most efficiently inside a ecosystem get a spot on the team, and once they have their mask on, will do anything they can do to survive.
+The life forms that harvest and use resources the most efficiently inside a ecosystem get a spot on the team, and once they have their mask on, will do anything they can do to survive.

 With all this knowledge of the natural laws of physics, chemistry, geology, biology, and evolition, we are not ready to chart the history of life's evolution.